InseadDataAnalytics/BuildGenAIprodandBiz/README.md

 #### Discover Sandbox Gpts /Chatbot

-To easily discover the concept of prompt engineering , models and [RAG acronym for retrieval Augmented Generation](https://learn.microsoft.com/en-us/azure/search/retrieval-augmented-generation-overview) you could visit and test the sandbox Gpts ( very new announcement ) for testing and play with a chatbot interface without coding.
+To discover the concept of prompt engineering , [models](./pages/models.md) and [RAG - retrieval Augmented Generation](https://learn.microsoft.com/en-us/azure/search/retrieval-augmented-generation-overview) you could visit and test the sandbox Gpts ( very new announcement ) for testing and play with a chatbot interface without coding.

 Go to [https://platform.openai.com/playground](https://platform.openai.com/playground)

 ![Alt Text](img/assistantchatbotcreation.png)
 Selection your model, we will select gpt-4